 “Sheepshead Bites” published a wonderful article about how to claim your refund

 - The Department of Finance has said that they will check wrongfully issued pedestrian ramp tickets going back more than one year using the form found here.

-- After review, if it is discovered that the driver paid a wrongful ticket, the DOF will issue a refund.
+- After review, the DOT will issue a refund if it is discovered that the driver paid a wrongful ticket

 - Drivers must type “Pedestrian Ramp Ticket Issue” in the subject heading and they must have either the relevant summons number or their license plate number to give so the DOF can accurately search for the ticket in their system.